Loupau38/Fake-ShapeBot-2.0/README.md

   - item-producer-w-shape-crate : Same as above except the shape will be contained in a crate instead
   - item-producer-w-fluid-crate : Same as above except a fluid crate will be produced instead, with the fluid's one letter color code inside the 'extra' parameter
   - all-buildings : Will create a blueprint containing all buildings, starting at X=0 and increasing (Y=0 for all, Z is 0 or increased so no building tiles are below 0).
 Note : this is intended for testing external blueprint related tools, pasting the blueprint ingame will result in errors and not placed buildings
-  - all-islands : Same as above except with islands instead of buildings
+  - all-platforms : Same as above except with platforms instead of buildings

 ### Admin commands